 To allow our readers to quickly compare our recommended charities, we’ve produced a chart that provides key information about each of our Top and Standout Charities.
 This is intended to give you a sense of what our recommended charities do, what makes them so promising, and how well they might fit your interests and values.
 While reading our reviews is the best way to fully understand why we have recommended our Top and Standout Charities, we recognize that this can involve a significant time commitment.
 We encourage you to use the chart to find organizations you may want to examine in more depth, work with, and/or support.
 This blog post explains the information presented in each column of our chart.

-Currently, we think that many of the best available opportunities to reduce animal suffering are through supporting organizations and programs that aim to help farmed animals.
+Currently, we think that many of the best available opportunities to reduce animal suffering are through supporting organizations and programs that aim to help farmed and wild animals.
 Occasionally, we find an organization working in another cause area—such as building the capacity of the animal advocacy movement—in a way that we think is particularly effective.

 Strengths and Weaknesses